 Whether it's a pitch deck, blog article or one-pager, high-quality content can usher in leads and keep them invested.
-Give your sales team an array of content to use in their conversations, and have your marketing build a content engine to support lead development.
+Give your sales team an array of content to use in their conversations, and have your marketing use strategies like 10x content marketing to support lead development.

 Your sales enablement software dashboard should be a central repository for easy access.
 Sales should be able to use this content anywhere.
 Avoid intricate folder structures and clearly label each item.

 Incorporate an auditing system so that only the most recent content is available.

 Consistently invest in sales training

 According to Gartner's research, B2B sales professionals forget up to 70 percent of what they learn a week after training, and 87 percent forget it in the first month.
 To combat this, provide ongoing coaching and training sessions that maintain everyone’s know-how.